-First ingredient for a stella crayfish party is, yep, you guessed it, crayfish!
+First ingredient for a stella crayfish party is, yep, crayfish.
 Until 1994, it was actually forbidden to fish for crayfish until the first Wednesday in August.
-Naturally, Swedes celebrated the season by eating as many crayfish as possible, and generally going cray cray (never gets old, I promise).
+Naturally, Swedes celebrated the season by eating as many crayfish as possible, and generally going cray crazy (never gets old, I promise).
 The tradition remains, and we’ve reaped the benefits of silly songs and silly hats.
-Rejoice!

 This bit’s important: you need Aquavit.
-Aquavit is the Swedes traditional ‘schnapps’ distilled from grains and herbs and you can get a lot of different varieties, all of which you’ll forget by the next day.
-This stuff is like rocket fuel, seriously, you won’t realise as you sit there for hours but you are actually completely intoxicated from the waist down.
-But, it’s TRADITION!
-Just make sure you’ve cleared out your schedule for the following day
+Aquavit is the Swedes’ traditional schnapps, distilled from grains and herbs.
+You can find different varieties, all of which you’ll forget by the next day.
+This stuff is like rocket fuel… seriously, you won’t realise it as you sit there for hours but you are actually completely intoxicated from the waist down.
+Make sure you’ve cleared out your schedule for the following day

 SILLY HATS AND DECORATIONS

-Originally eating crayfish was something only done by the Swedish aristocracy.
+Originally, eating crayfish was something only done by the aristocracy.
 Soon the middle classes started to copy them and have crayfish parties of their own; they took to wearing silly hats to poke fun at the rich and their posh versions.
-Isn’t that just the best thing?

 FREYA MCCOMISH writes for Scandinavia Standard.